Centari2013/Centari2013/README.md

 - 👋 Hi, I’m @Centari2013
 - 👀 I’m a foodie and plant enthusiast who loves technology in its many forms.
 - 🌱 I’m currently learning C++, HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything r
-- 📫 How to reach me ...
+- 📫 Contact me at <zaria.burton2000@gmail.com>

 <!---
 Centari2013/Centari2013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.